1. PERSONAL FINANCE

 Will making a 20% down payment leave me without a strong emergency fund?

+When you own a home, emergencies can happen.
 Everyone needs an emergency fund for unplanned expenses.
 That way, when you’re hit with an emergency car repair or an unexpectedly large vet bill, you’re covered.

-The Bottom Line On 20% Down Payments
+The Bottom Line on 20% Down Payments

 Every person’s financial and life situation is different.
-For some buyers, a 20% down payment is possible and makes sense.
+For some buyers, a 20% down payment makes sense.
 Others might find that amount out of reach.
-Your best move is to take a close look at your finances before purchasing a home and figure out the right choice for your circumstances.
+Take a close look at your finances before purchasing a home, and figure out the right choice for your circumstances.
+Think about which scenario you’re more comfortable with:

-We looked at a sample of data from Freedom Debt Relief of people seeking a debt relief program during November 2024.
-The data uncovers various trends and statistics about people seeking debt help.
+We looked at a sample of data from Freedom Debt Relief of people seeking credit card debt relief during November 2025.
+This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.

 Credit utilization and debt relief

 How are people using their credit before seeking help?
 Credit utilization measures how much of a credit line is being used.
 For example, if you have a credit line of $10,000 and your balance is $3,000, that is a credit utilization of 30%.
 High credit utilization often signals financial stress.
 We have looked at people who are seeking debt relief and their credit utilization.
 (Low credit utilization is 30% or less, medium is between 31% and 50%, high is between 51% and 75%, very high is between 76% to 100%, and over-utilized over 100%).
-In November 2024, people seeking debt relief had an average of 79% credit utilization.
+In November 2025, people seeking debt relief had an average of 75% credit utilization.

 Here are some interesting numbers: